hongping/hongping.github.io/_posts/2025-12-18-do-hobbyists-need-a-paid-coding-assistant.md

 I kept using Antigravity in other projects, but no longer as a coding partner.
 Instead, I used it to turn ideas directly into MVPs.
 That’s where I noticed a change in myself, I am getting lazy.
 I used to do the heavy lifting: research the problem space, read specifications, sketch designs, then translate all of that into code.
 Now the workflow is shorter and shallower.
 I draft a rough plan, feed in key constraints, review what comes back, challenge it, refine it, and once it looks reasonable, trigger the implementation.

 The result is still satisfying when an MVP comes to life.
 But the codebase feels so unfamiliar.
 It works, yet it doesn’t feel _owned_.
 Reading it feels like browsing someone else’s repository which looks technically correct, but emotionally distant.

+For me, being a hobbyist is ultimately about balancing satisfaction against outcomes.
+Some projects matter to me at a craft level when I want full ownership, deep understanding, and the quiet confidence that comes from knowing every corner of the code.
+In those cases, AI tools stay on the sidelines as reviewers, critics, or idea challengers, not authors.

+Other times, I don’t care about the act of coding at all.
+I just want to see whether an idea works.
+In those cases, I’m happy to outsource the implementation entirely to AI tools, treating them like a development team while I play the role of the bossy customer who is setting requirements, reviewing results, and giving feedback.

+The mistake is pretending one mode fits all.
+As a hobbyist, the real choice isn’t whether to use AI, but when to step in as the builder, and when to step back and just ask for the result.